 HONORING BLACK HISTORY IN 2021

 Before founding the NAACP, did you know W.E.B.
 Du Bois had ties to Cambridge?
 He was Harvard’s first Black Ph.D.!
 The first Black fire chief, Patrick H. Raymond, was also a Cantabrigian.
-Find out more about Black history in Cambridge and honor it with us this month:
+Find out more about Black history in Cambridge and honor it with us:

 Listen to Black Voices.